gvwilson/sdxjs/en/src/data-table/index.md

 that contain columns of strings instead of columns of numbers and see how that changes performance.
 For testing,
-creating random 4-letter strings using the characters A-Z and then filter by:
+create random 4-letter strings using the characters A-Z and then filter by:

 -   an exact match,
 -   strings starting with a specific character, and
--   strings that contain a specific character
+-   strings that contain a specific character.

 ### Join performance {: .exercise}